Why Buy a 2016 Toyota Camry?Buying Guide • Advice • Prices

-The 2016 Toyota Camry has drawn praise from reviewers for its smooth ride and responsive handling plus a somewhat sporty touch.
+The 2016 Toyota Camry has been given praise for its responsive handling and smooth ride with a sporty touch.

 - Test drivers report that the automatic transmission is refined.

-- Current Camry drivers will quickly recognize that the new model offers a quieter, more refined driving experience.
+- Drivers of an older Camry model would soon see that the new model offers a much more refined and smooth driving experience.

 2) Acceleration and Power

 Test drivers agree that the base Camry’s 4-cylinder engine holds quite well on its own.
 It accelerates well enough, although the optional V6 is what steals the entire show with its apparent lack of effort and seemingly endless powerful thrust.